emacs-compat/compat/README.md

 COMPATibility Library for Emacs
 ===============================

+> **Note to package developers:** compat.el hasn't yet been published,
+> and should not yet be added as a dependency.
+The official release
+> of the package will coincide with the release of Emacs 28.1.

 Find here the source for compat.el, a forwards-compatibility library for (GNU) Emacs Lisp, versions 24.3 and newer.